FREQUENTLY ASKED QUESTIONS

 What performance opportunities are there for dancers in the school?

 Students of TTBS participate in a Spring Showcase at the end of each year.
-Dancers ages 9 and older are given the opportunity to attend an audition for Junior Company roles alongside the pre-professional company in The Nutcracker.
+Dancers ages 9 and up are given the opportunity to attend an audition for Youth Company roles alongside The Tallahassee Ballet's Professional Company performances of The Nutcracker and select Spring performances.

 Can I observe my dancer’s class?